some-ip-com/open-someip-spec/src/someip-sd.rst

 Request-Response-Delay:

-SOME/IP-SD can be configured to delay the answer to entries in multicast messages by the Request-Response-Delay (in FIBEX called Query-Response-Delay).
+SOME/IP-SD shall allow to be configured to delay the answer to entries in multicast messages by the Request-Response-Delay (in FIBEX called Query-Response-Delay).
 This is useful in large systems with many ECUs.
-When sending a SD message with many entries in it, a lot of answers from different ECUs may arrive and put a large stress on the ECU receiving all these answers.
+When sending a SD message with many entries in it, a lot of answers from different ECUs arrive at the same time and put a large stress on the ECU receiving all these answers.